 Users or teams added to the shared folder can share the individual records in a different shared folder or with another individual.

 A Folder and a Shared Folder are objects that are created independently of records.
 Keeper's implementation of Subfolders (Nested Folders) is powerful and flexible, providing Enterprise customers with the most secure encryption model while providing ease-of-use functionality such as drag-and-drop.

-A folder can be made up of personal records, shared records or other subfolders.
+A folder can be made up of personal records, shared records or other regular subfolders.

 Subfolders can be either shared or personal.